marcaube/unspread/README.md

 ## License

-excel-merge is released under the MIT License.
+Unspread is released under the MIT License.
 See the bundled [LICENSE](LICENSE) file for details.